automatika-robotics/embodied-agents-tutorial/README.md

 1. Find docker installation instructions on the [official site](https://docs.docker.com/engine/install/).

-2. Install Ollama on your system with the following:
+2. Install Ollama on your system by running the following in your terminal:

 ```shell
 curl -fsSL https://ollama.com/install.sh | sh